 “GoodMark Capital Group, Inc. is an Equity Portfolio and all presently owned and future acquired Mines, Buildings, Land and Businesses are the property of all the stockholders in the company including the founders and investors.”

-Our National Headquarters Building located at 103 East Adkins Street, Seagoville, Texas 75159, is the property of our shareholders and is a debt free hard asset.
+Our National Headquarters Building located at 103 East Adkins Street, Seagoville, Texas 75159, is the property of our shareholders.

 We are an equity portfolio and all of our stockholders own their prorated share of all assets GoodMark Capital Group, Inc. owns.
 We are focused on hard asset ownership with minimal or no debt.
 Although our main focus is to put into full operation our drill core verified assayed and Government Tested (MLA 24-94 316 Pages; 21.8 mb, MAP) Oro Gold Mine in Arizona, GoodMark will continue to acquire other hard assets as well including Land, Commercial and Residential Real Estate, Operating Businesses, Machinery and Equipment.

 Our extensive business experience combined with our multiple mining engineering staff's years of experience in the mining industry has provided a powerful team to achieve GoodMark Capital Group, Inc.‘s goals.
 We have hired some of the best mining engineering firms in North America to test, design, equip, manage and operate these mines for GoodMark Capital Group, Inc. Our mining engineer's have provided various engineering and geological services to some of the largest mining companies in the world providing engineering and geological services for mining ventures in British Columbia, Honduras, New Zealand, Australia, Nunavut and the Yukon as well as domestic mine projects in Alaska, Arizona, California, Nevada, Oregon, South Dakota and Utah.

 OUR ORO GOLD MINE 75 MILES SW OF TUCSON ARIZONA